yhnguyen720/README-generator/sample/README.md

   * [Questions](#questions)

   ## Description
-  App will generate readme.md file based on user's input.
+  This application generates a readme.md file using the command line and user's input.

   ## Installation
-  inquirer is required
+  Initialize by running `npm init -y`.
+Install inquirer and add to list of dependencies by running  `npm i inquirer@8.2.4`

   ## Usage
+  This application will be invoked by using the following command: `node index.js`.

   ## License
   This application is covered by the MIT license.

   ## Contributing
-  yen nguyen
+  Yen Nguyen

   ## Tests
-  none
+  n/a

   ## Questions
   Find me on GitHub: [yhnguyen720](https://github.com/yhnguyen720)<br />